bahramib/llvm-project/README.md

 The [`readability-suspicious-call-argument`](http://releases.llvm.org/13.0.1/tools/clang/tools/extra/docs/clang-tidy/checks/readability-suspicious-call-argument.html) check currently only checks every parameter and argument name against one another, for each call site.
 However, the *name-based* detection of *argument selection defects* have existing literature[^2][^3] that seem to indicate that in some cases, the ability to witness the pattern how people call the function may indicate that it was in fact the **parameter** that had a naming convention violation, and all the call sites are as intended.
+It must be noted that this analysis rule is implemented downstream by a third-party in a way that the project-level information is stored in an SQLite database,[^4] and the analysis itself executes as a *CSA* plug-in (which gives the execution environment the ability to load external libraries like SQLite).

 [^1]: [Unity build](http://enwp.org/Unity_build) is a technique where the entire project is formatted into a **single** translation unit (or a very small number of translation units), which is then compiled.
 This usually allows for more optimisations to take place.
 [^2]: Andrew Rice, et al.: *Detecting argument selection defects*, OOPSLA 2017, pp. 1-22, [doi://10.1145/3133928](http://doi.org/10.1145/3133928)
 [^3]: Michael Pradel, Thomas R. Gross: *Detecting anomalies in the order of equally-typed method arguments*, ISSTA 2011, pp. 232-242, [doi://10.1145/2001420.2001448](http://doi.org/10.1145/2001420.2001448)
+[^4]: GrammaTech Inc.: Swap Detector - A library for detecting swapped arguments in function calls, [GitHub://@GrammaTech/swap-detector](http://github.com/GrammaTech/swap-detector)

 This check could be first extended to collect information across all call sites investigated by it, and then extended to use all name pairs from the entire project, to be able to calculate more versatile metrics.

 ### Theoretical example: superfluous `friend` declarations

-The last example for which I am unable to link existing implementation is the problem of having too wide `friend` declarations.[^4]
+The last example for which I am unable to link existing implementation is the problem of having too wide `friend` declarations.[^5]
 Some actual measurements on live projects can be found in the PhD thesis investigating "selective friends".
 It is easy to imagine a check that would be able to collect how many `friend` declarations actually use private symbols, and suggest not breaking encapsulation where it is not needed based on the current source code.

-[^4]: Gábor Márton: *Tools and Language Elements for Testing, Encapsulation and Controlling Abstraction in Large-Scale C++ Projects*, Ph.D. thesis, [http://martong.github.io](http://martong.github.io/gabor-marton-phd-thesis.pdf).
+[^5]: Gábor Márton: *Tools and Language Elements for Testing, Encapsulation and Controlling Abstraction in Large-Scale C++ Projects*, Ph.D. thesis, [http://martong.github.io](http://martong.github.io/gabor-marton-phd-thesis.pdf).
 The related part is found in Chapter 3 *Selective friend*, pp. 78-118.

 Classification